ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Working on draft Eth1-Eth2 communication protocol.
 Working on PSE for phase 1 as well.

 Network monitor.
 Lighthouse is sending unsolicited UDP packets.
-Opend PR for that.
+Opened PR for that.

 Fork Choice tests.
 Generating tests using Alex's transpiler.
 Found a bug in Teku.
-Made improvents to high spec transpiler.
+Made improvements to high spec transpiler.
 Can translate Phase 1 spec.
-Three PRs opened based on thos results.
+Three PRs opened based on those results.

 Implemented gossip v1.1 on JVM libp2p.